Updated February 2013

 B. Individuals who have offered exceptional service to Washington University may be invited by vote of the Council to become Honorary Members of the Society.

 C. Membership shall begin upon payment of the current dues.

-D. In April of each year the secretary shall obtain from the appropriate administration officer of Washington University the names of all eligible retirees, and shall send each of them a letter with appropriate information about the Society, and an invitation to join it.
+D. In April of each year the secretary shall obtain from the appropriate administration officer of Washington University the names of all eligible retirees and shall send each of them a letter with appropriate information about the Society and an invitation to join.

 The spouse or a friend of a member of the Society may be invited by the member to be his or her guest at any luncheon meeting of the Society.